MD2Korg/software.md2k.org/content/howto/mPerf/pg-phone.md

 <img src="/img/howto/mPerf/mPerfNotificationON.png">

-If data collection is off, you can turn it on by tapping *Start Data Collection* in the mPerf Study App menu (found in the top-left corner).
+If you do not see the mPerf notification, or if it says data collection is off, you can turn data collection on by tapping *Start Data Collection* in the mPerf Study App menu (found in the top-left corner).

 <img src="/img/howto/mPerf/StartDataButton.png">